Grislow/KnowledgeBase/javascript/md/es5.md

 This mechanism is called [auto-boxing](/resources/glossary.md#autoboxing).

-Always work with string primitives and let the Javascript engine handle the conversion.
+Always work with string primitives and let the JavaScript engine handle the conversion.

 ``` javascript
 var str = 'string primitive';